lsbardel/python-stdnet/docs/source/examples/performance.rst

 In these situations, your model may contain a lot of fields, some of which could contain a lot of data (for example, text fields), or require expensive processing to convert them to Python objects.
-If you are using the results of a :class:`Query` in some situation where you know you don't need those particular fields, you can tell stdnet to load a subset from the database by using the :meth:`Query.load_only` or :meth:`Query.dont_load` methods.
+If you are using the results of a :class:`Query` in a situation where you know you don't need those particular fields, you can tell stdnet to load a subset of fields from the database by using the :meth:`Query.load_only` or :meth:`Query.dont_load` methods.

 For example I need to load all my *EUR* Funds from the